cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

-D3D Hook: you can now reattach the D3D hook to a process that previously had been hooked Lua engine window: Added a search and replace option to the editor Lua engine window: Added the ability to set breakpoints, inspect variables and step over lines Trainer Generator: Replaced the beepOnAction with playSoundOnAction and added 2 build in activate/deativate sounds.
+D3D Hook: you can now reattach the D3D hook to a process that previously had been hooked Lua engine window: Added a search and replace option to the editor Lua engine window: Added the ability to set breakpoints, inspect variables and step over lines Lua engine window: Enabled tab indentation of blocks Lua engine window: Some extra customization options Trainer Generator: Replaced the beepOnAction with playSoundOnAction and added 2 build in activate/deativate sounds.
 (You can override them)
 Trainer Generator: The XM file field now has a play button Lua/Trainer Generator/Designer: Added several new components , propertes and methods.
 Lua: Added a dll search path to cedir\clibs32 or cedir\clibs64 depending on which cheat engine version is used.
 Use it for lua extentions
-Lua: Made it more forgivable about method and property names
+Lua: Made it more forgiving about method and property names
 Lua: Added some threading helper functions
 Lua: You can now override the disassembler/assembler
 Lua: Lots of other new features.
 Check out main.lua